-How JM&A Group approaches sales incentives
+How JM&A Group approaches sales & travel incentives

-The incentive programs at JM&A Group play a critical role in their business.
+The group travel incentive programs at JM&A Group play a critical role in their business.
 Not only are they foundational to strengthening relationships with their dealer partners, but they also drive sales activity and recognize the Finance Directors and Managers who are responsible for selling JM&A Group products.

-One of JM&A Group’s most beloved incentive programs is its Cash Bash, which is held every October at the Wynn Las Vegas.
+One of JM&A Group’s most beloved incentive travel programs is its Cash Bash, which is held every October at the Wynn Las Vegas.
 To attend, dealer partners compete in a contest for the opportunity to participate.
 Around 1,200 dealer partners end up attending and have the chance to win up to $8 million at the event.
 There are also prizes for another 1,200 dealer partners who aren’t in attendance.

 1. Prioritize flexibility in sales incentives and rewards

 JM&A Group has approximately 300 Field Associates working with over 3,800 dealerships.
 And they all have different priorities when it comes to incentives in this new virtual COVID-19 environment.
-Nancy recognized the need to provide their dealer partners with the flexibility to choose incentives that are personalized to fit the needs of each dealership and have the ability to support a variety of comfort zones during COVID-19.
+Nancy recognized the need to provide their dealer partners with the flexibility to choose travel incentives or other rewards that are personalized to fit the needs of each dealership and have the ability to support a variety of comfort zones during COVID-19.

 So instead of in-person events, JM&A Group decided to go with the next best option and shift to individualized reward options with Blueboard.
 Individual rewards remove the liability of a big in-person event but still deliver on the goal of creating memorable experiences - which delivered on their goal of forming authentic relationships across partners when compared to a cash payout.

-With Blueboard, each winner can choose the award that aligns within their comfort zone - whether that’s taking a family trip to Disney, glamping at a campground close to home, or beginning a personal journey to a healthier lifestyle with a Peloton bike package.
+With Blueboard, each winner can choose the award that aligns within their comfort zone - whether that’s incentive travel like taking a family trip to Disney, glamping at a campground close to home, or beginning a personal journey to a healthier lifestyle with a Peloton bike package.
 Also, because dealers get to choose a reward based on their interests, they can have an experience that’s truly meaningful to them and create memories that will always be associated with JM&A Group.

 2. Get buy-in from key stakeholders

 To secure buy-in across the board, Nancy hosted a focus group with their Field Sales, Field Support, Marketing, and Accounting teams to make sure that the process was solid.
-She also had conversations with dealer partners so they would understand and recognize the value of the new program.
+She also had conversations with dealer partners so they would understand and recognize the value of the new incentive program.
 Throughout the process, Nancy was mindful of looping in senior management so they clearly understood and were excited about the changes that were happening to the sales incentive program.